mpsonntag/snippets/notes/projects/bc_poster_gallery/setup.md

     git push wiki master
   ```

-- whenever new changes come in - either via the shared spreadsheet e.g. when the hopin links are provided, if any changes in the abstracts texts are done or if PDFs have been changed, rinse and repeat the following:
+- whenever new changes come in - either via the shared spreadsheet e.g., when the hopin links are provided, if any changes in the abstracts texts are done or if PDFs have been changed, rinse and repeat the following:
   - download shared spreadsheet as tab separated csv
   - run `tojson.py`
   - fetch abstract texts